NebulousLabs/Sia/README.md

   automatically attempt to resynchronize every two minutes.
 You can also manually resynchronize by running `siac gateway sync`.

+- siad complains about "locks held too long."

+  This is debugging output and can be safely ignored.

 If your issue is not addressed above, you can get in touch with us personally:

   email: